 17 September 2013 by Anna Staford

 Wherever you’re travelling, the chances are they do things differently there.
-That’s why it’s essential to research the dos and don’ts of your destination, along with taking out proper travel insurance and getting any necessary health jabs.
+That’s why it’s essential to research the dos and don’ts of your destination, learn foreign laws and customs along with taking out proper travel insurance and getting any necessary health jabs.
 Break the law when you’re abroad, and you could end up facing whopping fines or even arrest... things that no travel insurance policy is designed to cover you for.

 Yet that is exactly the situation that many travellers continue to face every year, says a recent report by the UK Foreign and Commonwealth Office.
 The report has highlighted a sharp rise in the number of Brits getting into trouble in Italy, the United Arab Emirates and the Netherlands.
 More than a quarter of all cases requiring consular help involved arrests or detentions.
 Many of these could have been avoided by reading the relevant country advice on the FCO website.
 Finding out what not to do in when in Rome - or Rangoon - takes only minutes.